-The construction of Sunoco Pipeline L.P.’s Mariner East pipelines and supporting infrastructure at the Marcus Hook Industrial Complex in southeast Pennsylvania will profoundly benefit the economy of the region, Econsult Solutions has found in an updated economic impact analysis of the multibillion-dollar project
+Energy Transfer Partners’ construction of the Mariner East pipelines and supporting infrastructure at the Marcus Hook Industrial Complex in southeast Pennsylvania will profoundly benefit the economy of the region, Econsult Solutions has found in an updated economic impact analysis of the multibillion-dollar project.

 The total potential economic impact from all Mariner East construction in the Commonwealth, updated from a 2015 study, is estimated to be $9.1 billion, supporting approximately 9,500 total jobs each year over six years of construction, with earnings of $2.7 billion.
 This is more than double the previous estimated economic impact from construction on the project, being built by Sunoco Pipeline and its parent, Energy Transfer Partners, L.P.

 Here are the stories behind just some of the local companies experiencing growth during the construction of Sunoco Pipeline’s Mariner East projects.